WeblateOrg/weblate/docs/admin/customize.rst

 3. Create a folder for the Python module (also called ``weblate_customization``) for the customization code.
 4. Within it, create a :file:`__init__.py` file to make sure Python can import the module.
-5. This package can now be installed using :command:`pip install -e<https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>.`_
+5. This package can now be installed using :command:`pip install -e`.
+See more info on `editable installs <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>.`_
 6. Once installed, the module can be used in the Weblate configuration (for example ``weblate_customization.checks.FooCheck``).